 Nonverbal communication is a transfer of information through body language composed of facial expressions, gestures, and eye contact—for example, a smile when you greet someone signals friendliness.
 Nonverbal communication plays a vital role in everyday life.

 Nonverbal communication relies on observing physical movements instead of verbal cues, such as when speaking.
 However, the use of nonverbal communication cues is a valuable skill in all areas of life.

 Non-verbal communication can be seen as an example when someone doesn’t say anything, but their body language communicates anger or disappointment.
 An example would be the person who crosses his arms, slouches, and looks at the floor.

 Why does nonverbal communication matter?

-Non-verbal cues are essential to everyday life.
+Non-verbal communication skills are essential to everyday life.
 They help us get a sense of another person’s mood and feelings without verbally questioning them about it.
 Nonverbals can be seen as either positive or negative, but both contribute to the overall picture of someone’s personality.
 For example, if someone is smiling and laughing, we might automatically assume they are happy.

 You should also listen to the speech of Joe Navarro about “The Power of Nonverbal Communication”.
 This will help you get a better understanding of why nonverbal communication matters.

 Non-verbals play a massive role in our social life because humans communicate the majority of information through body language to their environment or other people without speaking verbally.
 So how do you make sure your non-verbals match what you are saying?
 First, use your body to reinforce what you’re talking about.
 For example, if you want someone to understand that you think they have a good idea, nod your head and smile while speaking.

 Nonverbal communication is an indispensable part of everyday life as it helps us get a sense of another person’s mood without having to question it verbally.
 Nonverbal cues are essential to everyday life and work in tandem with verbal communication, providing a complete picture of someone’s personality.